Why soy is NOT a good option

 The caveat that those who benefit financially from the sale of soy products avoided disclosing to you is that the only ones who benefit from soy, while it continues to harm others, is the soy salesmen themselves.

-It’s time for you to review the evidence yourselves before your body shows the adverse reactions to you personally.
+It’s time for you to review the evidence yourselves before your Healthy Body shows the adverse reactions to you personally.

 The sheer volume of scientific data and empirical evidence on the dangers of soy is enough to fill a good amount of encyclopedias, however, just like the sugar industry has been going along for more than 10 decades doing, the soy industry is using all of it’s marketing powers to get you to believe there’s just no harm in it.
 Or, I shudder to say it, that it’s actually GOOD for you!

 If you are genuinely interested in this subject, I encourage you to explore the resources at the end of this article.
 For now we’ll cover several common beliefs and their actual truths about soy.

 Truth: Soy tries to protect itself from consumption!